amandala/web-resources/README.md

 ## A collection of tips, tricks, and commonly used components.

-This project has two parts:
+This project has three parts:

-1. A React app that demos patterns and presents tips and tricks for building React SPAs
+1. A React app that demos patterns and presents tips and tricks for building React SPAs.
-2. A Storybook app that demos commonly implemented components
+2. A Storybook app that demos commonly implemented components.
+3. A resources directory full of .md files which contain my notes on various web topics.
+This is a less polished version of the React App tips and tricks.

 The app is built using [Next.js](https://nextjs.org/docs), a React framework for building server rendered SPAs.